-BPI is led by a committee of community volunteers who understand the impact that giving has made in the development of our community.
-In 2007, the BPI Advisory Committee launched the Black Philanthropy Fund, a fund dedicated to supporting issues that impact the African-American community, with a special focus on education, financial literacy, and parenting and life skills training.
-The first round of BPI grants were made in 2009, with a focus on education programming for African-Americans in our community.
+BPI is led by an advisory committee of community volunteers who wish to promote the impact that philanthropy is making in the development of our community.
+In 2007, members of the BPI Advisory Committee launched the Black Philanthropy Fund, a fund dedicated to supporting issues that impact the African-American community, with a special focus on education, financial literacy, and parenting and life skills training.

 The Black Philanthropy Fund does not award grants to support the following:

 - Projects that would ordinarily receive public funding

 - Religious activities that serve only the members of a single congregation or promote a particular faith

 How to Apply